Grocery Store Shooting: How To Help Families Who Lost Loved Ones

 (CBS4) — The Colorado Healing Fund is collecting donations to support victims of the grocery store shooting and their families.
 The CHF is the safest way for people to donate in times of tragedy, ensuring that the funds go to the victims and their families.

-The CHF can provide funding for a broad variety of victim needs, whether that is a plane ticket or rental car in the short-term, or long-term mental health services.READ MORE: Backcountry Skier Becomes 12th Avalanche Fatality In Colorado This Year
+The CHF can provide funding for a broad variety of victim needs, whether that is a plane ticket or rental car in the short-term, or long-term mental health services.READ MORE: Boulder City Council Honors King Soopers Victims: 'Set The Tone Tonight Of Healing'

 The public can securely donate online by visiting ColoradoHealingFund.org and donating through Colorado Gives; checks and in-person donations will be accepted at Colorado-based FirstBank (1STBank) locations.

-Donations specifically for Officer Eric Talley’s family can be made through the Boulder County Injured and Fallen Officers Fund.READ MORE: Grocery Store Shooting: Who Is Ahmad Al-Issa?
+Donations specifically for Officer Eric Talley’s family can be made through the Boulder County Injured and Fallen Officers Fund or the Colorado Fallen Hero Foundation.READ MORE: Lakewood Residents Ordered To Shelter In Place Following Shooting